ccpgames/WwiseUE4Plugin/README.md

 Welcome to the Wwise Unreal Engine 4 plug-in!
 =================================================

+**NOTE: This branch is for Unreal Engine 4.12 preview.
+It is minimally tested.
+Use at your own risk!**

 This is the source code page for the Wwise plug-in for Unreal Engine 4.

 It is compitable with the Windows and Mac OS X editors, and and with Windows, Mac OS X, Linux, Playstation 4, Xbox One, Android, and iOS games.